ClickHouse/ClickHouse/docs/en/query_language/functions/string_search_functions.md

 └───────────────────────────────────────────────────────────────────┘
 ```

-## multiSearchAllPositionsUTF8(haystack, [needle1, needle2, ..., needlen]) {#multiSearchAllPositionsUTF8}
+## multiSearchAllPositionsUTF8 {#multiSearchAllPositionsUTF8}

-The same as [position](#position) but returns the leftmost offset of the string haystack that is matched to some of the needles.
+The same as [positionUTF8](#positionutf8), but returns the array of positions (in Unicode points) of the found substrings in the string, starting from 1.

 Works under the assumption that the string contains a set of bytes representing a UTF-8 encoded text.
-If this assumption is not met, it returns some result (it doesn't throw an exception).
+If this assumption is not met, the function doesn't throw an exception and returns some unexpected result.
+If character can be represented using two Unicode points, it will use two and so on.

-For a case-insensitive search or/and in UTF-8 format use functions [multiSearchFirstPositionCaseInsensitive](#multisearchfirstpositioncaseinsensitive), [multiSearchFirstPosition](#multisearchfirstposition), [multiSearchFirstPositionCaseInsensitiveUTF8](#multisearchfirstpositioncaseinsensitiveUTF8).
+For a case-insensitive search, use the function `multiSearchAllPositionsCaseInsensitiveUTF8`.

 **Syntax**